aws-samples/aws-scps-with-terraform/README.md

 | sandbox | sandbox | protect sandbox accounts from using services that could be a security risk or incur significant cost |
 | protect_guardduty | workload | deny the deletion of GuardDuty resources. |

->**These policies are example policies to demonstrate the code works.
+>**These policies are to demonstrate how SCPs can be deployed to different OUs using Terraform.
 Before deploying to your own accounts you should carefully consider which preventative controls are appropriate for you.**

 Example policies are inlcuded in the `policies/scp_examples` directory.
 These include forcing EC2 encryption, protecting CloudWatch logs, denying creation of default VPCs, and protecting Config resources.